szymonmichalski/starid-1/docs/about.md

 *2016*

-another thirteen years had passed, and i’d been working in hamburg for the previous two years. there was finally time to really solve the problem, and a year of hobbyist effort did the trick.
+another thirteen years had passed, and at last there was freedom to really solve the problem. a year of hobbyist effort did the trick, see march fifth [here](starid.org/index). to be continued.

 *notes*